Sherman5A/usw-truffles/changelist.md

 - Add custom grid sizes through `Menu.cs`
 - Add a settings save function to `Menu.cs` through file I/O operatons
 - Add condition when the user collects all of the food
+- When player died sprite death is swapped to show clearly they landed on a trap

 ## Rewrites